- C'an Picafort

 Spain Travel Guide

 If you ask avid travellers to draw up a list of their top 10 dream holiday destinations, it would be a safe bet that Spain would feature prominently.
-Welcoming nearly 53 million visitors a year, Spain is among the most popular tourist destinations in the world.
-Home to an unbelievable 43 UNESCO World Heritage Sites (only Italy has more), Spain also boasts a glorious array of sun-soaked beaches and resorts.
+Welcoming over 70 million visitors a year, Spain is among the most popular tourist destinations in the world.
+Home to an unbelievable 47 UNESCO World Heritage Sites (only Italy and China have more), Spain also boasts a glorious array of sun-soaked beaches and resorts.

 With so much to see and do in Spain, visitors will have a delightful time drawing up their holiday itineraries.
 Whether they head straight to gorgeous Barcelona to admire the architectural feats of Gehry and Gaudi, or to the capital Madrid to check out the cultural treasures of the Prado Gallery; whether they wish to go high into the Sierra Nevada mountains to do some skiing or wish to sunbathe on the warm sands of the Canary Islands, visitors to Spain are ensured a holiday that they will treasure in memory for the rest of their lives.